 4. Make Your Infographic Accessible

-One way to make your infographic more accessible is by adding words and phrases that help people who don’t know about the topic get a sense of what they’re looking at.
+One way to make your infographic more accessible is by adding words and phrases that help people who don’t know about the topic understand what they’re looking at.

-A great example of this is in the infographic below, which explains all the different kinds of workouts with photos and easy-to-understand words.
+A great example is in the infographic below, which explains all kinds of workouts with photos and easy-to-understand words.

 5. Make It Fun!

 One way to stand out with your infographic is by making it fun instead of boring or stiff.
-You want people to actually look forward to seeing your infographic and engaging with it.
-One way you can do this is by making the topic fun and interesting (see above) and including a humorous element or two that will make people smile as they look at your graphic.
+You want people to look forward to seeing your infographic and engaging with it.
+One way you can do this is by making the topic fun and interesting (see above) and including a humorous element to make people smile as they look at your graphic.

 Another way to make your infographic fun is to play with colors and multimedia elements.
-Perhaps, infographic makers are aware of the wide range of multimedia icons and elements open to them to present information.
+Perhaps, infographic makers know the wide range of multimedia icons and elements open to them to present information.
 Exploring them can keep the reader glued and can deliver the essence.

 6. Do Detailed Research

-An infographic is all about conveying critical and informative content in an effective way.
-As you demonstrate usability with the format of the infographic, you may have to ask yourself several questions before you append information to the infographic.
+An infographic is all about effectively conveying critical and informative content.
+As you demonstrate usability with the infographic format, you may have to ask yourself several questions before you append information to the infographic.

 - Does the audience need to know this?